 - Barter puzzle: Provide small groups with jigsaw puzzles, but remove a couple of pieces and give them to other teams.
 Ask your employees to find ways to barter and trade to get the puzzle pieces they need to finish their puzzles.

 - Board games: Give small employee groups a board game to play.
 They’ll have to use problem-solving skills and communication to finish the game.

-- Business simulations: Break your large group up into teams.
-Give each team the same scenario — a business problem, resources and deadline.
+- Business simulations: Break your large group up into teams and assign them to the same scenario — a business problem, resources and deadline.
 Compare solutions after the deadline passes.

 4. Creative thinking

-Encouraging your employees to find creative solutions to business problems can improve how your company operates.
-These team-building activities encourage creative thinking.
+Encouraging your employees to find creative solutions to problems can foster innovation and output across teams.
+The following team building activities encourage creative thinking.

 - What’s my name?: Give each employee a note card with a famous person’s name on it.
 Have the employees walk around and ask one another questions to try and figure out who they are.

 - Design battle: Provide small groups of employees with a product or service and ask them to create a poster for that product.